 However, there is some fresh food that you can bring along without worrying about whether it'll be heavy or freeze in the colder conditions.
 By fresh food, we mean the food that is non-dehydrated and wasn't freeze-dried.
 For example, you can bring brownies, crackers, cheese, and dried meats such as salami and pepperoni.

-Most of experienced campers already know that dehydrated and freeze-dried foods are the best options to bring along on a camping trip.
-Don’t get confused between freeze-dried foods and dehydrated foods.
+Most of the experienced campers already know that dehydrated and freeze-dried foods are the best options to bring along on a camping trip.
+Don't get confused between freeze-dried foods and dehydrated foods.
 The freeze-dried food is quickly frozen and then the water is removed by a vacuum process, while dehydrated foods are heated to remove the water.

 Dehydrated food lasts longer and doesn't add quite as much weight to your finished pack.

 Many of your favorite foods can be processed in a food dehydrator before you leave.
 Since the price of a food dehydrator has fallen drastically since they were first introduced, this may be the most economical way to prepare most of your winter camping food.
 If you don't want to do it by yourself, you can buy some of the top-quality hiking/camping/backpacking foods online.
 Vegetarian and gluten-free options are also available.

 Freeze-dried foods are more nutritious and once you add some boiling water, you have an excellent meal ready to eat.
 Freeze-dried foods of all sorts are also available online and at your local camping outfitter.
 They may be a bit pricey, but well worth it when you sit down after a cold day of trudging through the snow!

 Prepare Food in Advance

 Before you head out to that campsite, you can do yourself a favor by preparing some things ahead of time.
 Simply taking the time to do things (like getting the crackers out of the box and repacking them in baggies) saves time and space when heading out.